ibm-cloud-docs/sap/sap-terraform-automate-hana-db-crossregion-dr.md

     `cd sap-hana-dr`

 4. Modify the `input.auto.tfvars` file to specify the information for the infrastructure resources and SAP.
-For descriptions of the variables, see the [Readme](https://github.com/IBM-Cloud/sap-hana-dr/blob/main/README.md) file.
+For descriptions of the variables, see the [Readme](https://github.com/IBM-Cloud/sap-hana-dr/blob/main/README.md){: external} file.
 The VSI OS images that are validated for this solution are:
     * SUSE Linux Enterprise Server 15 SP 4 for SAP
     * SUSE Linux Enterprise Server 15 SP 3 for SAP
     * Red Hat Enterprise Linux 8.6 for SAP or